openMVG/openMVG/src/software/Localization/README.md

                                      media to track
   --refineIntrinsics                 Enable/Disable camera intrinsics
-                                     refinement for each localized image
+                                     refinement for each localized image --reprojectionError arg (=4)       Maximum reprojection error (in pixels) allowed for resectioning.
+If set to 0 it lets the ACRansac to select an optimal value.

   --nbImageMatch arg (=4)            [voctree] Number of images to retrieve in
                                      database